twbs/bootstrap/docs/4.0/components/toasts.md

 {% endexample %}
 </div>

 They're slightly translucent, too, so they blend over whatever they might appear over.
+For browsers that support `backdrop-filter`, we'll also attempt to blur the elements under a toast.

 <div class="bg-dark">
 {% example html %}